-In North Carolina Election Investigation Hearing, Focus Turns To GOP Candidate
+GOP Candidate's Son Warned About Potential Illegal Activity In Contested N.C.
+Race

 "I specifically asked him if he had told his workers [not to touch ballots]," Yates said, Tuesday afternoon.
 "I knew that was the one big no-no with absentee ballots."

+John Harris said he shared his concerns about Dowless being a "shady character" with Yates in the summer of 2017, but Yates said he did not recall that conversation.

-Yates said that before Harris introduced him to Dowless, he told him that he had a criminal history involving "minor charges" related to a divorce more than two decades ago.
+Yates said that before Mark Harris introduced him to Dowless, he told him that he had a criminal history involving "minor charges" related to a divorce more than two decades ago.
 Yates said he looked up Dowless using Google before they met and came across those charges, but said he didn't come across felony fraud charges that Dowless had also face.

 Yates also said he did not see any of the news stories about Dowless' unsavory election tactics, which included documentation that Dowless was paying people to collect ballots in 2016.

-Harris is sure to be questioned about whether he was warned by other politicians in the state about Dowless, and what kind of background checks he or his campaign staff performed on Dowless.
+Harris is sure to be questioned about his son's testimony, and about what kind of background checks he or his campaign staff performed on Dowless.

 The State Board of Elections can call a new election if "irregularities or improprieties occurred to such an extent that they taint the results of the entire election and cast doubt on its fairness."